Tackle racism in AI, BLM co-founder tells tech bosses

 "We need solutions for the future, for future challenges, but those solutions need to be very inclusive," Tometi said.
 "They need to protect marginalised and vulnerable communities - that's their duty."

-(Reporting by Catarina Demony; Additional reporting by Miguel Pereira and Pedro Nunes; Editing by Andrei Khalip and Alison Willliams)
+(Reporting by Catarina Demony; Additional reporting by Miguel Pereira and Pedro Nunes; Editing by Andrei Khalip, Alison Willliams and Gareth Jones)

 ((catarina.demony@thomsonreuters.com; +351 915 616 444 (Twitter: @CatarinaDemony);))